Spectra of random regular hypergraphs: Empirical spectral distributions

 \section{Empirical spectral distributions}

-In the last section we study the empirical spectral distribution of the adjacency matrix of a random regular hypergraph.
-We define the \textit{empirical spectral distribution} (ESD) of a symmetric $n\times n$ matrix $M$ to be the probability measure $\mu_n$ on $\mathbb R$ given by where $\delta_x$ is the point mass at $x$ and $\lambda_1,\dots, \lambda_n$ are the eigenvalues of $M$.
+In the last section, we study the empirical spectral distribution of the adjacency matrix of a random regular hypergraph.
+We define the \textit{empirical spectral distribution} (ESD) of a symmetric $n\times n$ matrix $M$ to be the probability measure $\mu_n$ on $\mathbb R$ given by

+where $\delta_x$ is the point mass at $x$ and $\lambda_1,\dots, \lambda_n$ are the eigenvalues of $M$.
 We always assume $d\geq k$ (see Remark \ref{dualremark}).
 Feng and Li in \cite{feng1996spectra} derived the limiting ESD for a sequence of connected $(d,k)$-regular hypergraphs with fixed $d,k$ as follows.
 The definition of \textit{primitive cycles} in \cite{feng1996spectra} is the same as \textit{cycles} in our Definition \ref{cycledefinition}.